turtlesoupy/pyskip/README.md

 ## Summary
 A PyTorch-like tensor library which maintains end-to-end run-length compression to reduce operator costs and memory pressure.
-For example, highly compressible tensors like Minecraft voxel grids we achieve near-GPU like performance for convolutions.
+With highly compressible tensors like Minecraft voxel grids we achieve near-GPU like performance for convolutions.